Cwantic/Documentation/Design/Elements/Pipe.md

 ![Image](../../Images/Pipe10.jpg)

-This property indicates that the pipe is glued with the others.
+This property indicates that the pipe is a connectivity element.